tusharrawat66/Paranuara-assignment/README.md

 In order to set up this project, please make sure you have:
---python 3.6.5, virtualenv==20.0.18 executable added to your environmental PATH --activate virtualenv (command varies depending on system) --mysqld and mysql 8.0.16 also added to your environmental PATH --You will be in the root directory 'assignmentHivery' above 'paranuara'.
+--python 3.6.5, virtualenv==20.0.18 executable added to your environmental PATH --activate virtualenv (command varies depending on system) --mysqld and mysql 8.0.16 also added to your environmental PATH.
+--make sure you are in dir where 'manage.py' is located

 Steps ahead: